Gaganesh61092/VGGFace-CNN-Model/README.md

 2. Download the Dataset from the [here] https://www.kaggle.com/datasets/yuulind/imdb-clean
 3. Extract the Dataset to your repository folder
 4. Run the Model [CNNModel] https://github.com/Gaganesh61092/VGGFace-CNN-Model/blob/main/CNNModel.py
-5. Run the notebook
-6. Run the [gui.py] https://github.com/Gaganesh61092/VGGFace-CNN-Model/blob/main/gui.py
+5. Run the [gui.py] https://github.com/Gaganesh61092/VGGFace-CNN-Model/blob/main/gui.py
-7. Upload the Image that you want to detect
+6. Upload the Image that you want to detect
-8. Click on Detect button
+7. Click on Detect button
-9. View the Results
+8. View the Results

 ##Sample Outputs